bricoletc/delfies/README.md

 `delfies` takes as input a genome fasta (gzipped supported) and a BAM of sequencing reads aligned to the genome.

+Do use the `--threads` option if you have multiple cores/CPUs available.

 For the full list of options, see:

 ```sh